weilun-chiu/dbscan/README.md

 This project provides an optimized implementation of the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm in C++.
 DBSCAN is a popular unsupervised machine learning algorithm used for clustering and outlier detection.
 The project includes a naive approach and a grid-based approach, and utilizes parallelism to improve the algorithm's performance.

+Please be aware that at the Pittsburgh Supercomputing Center (PSC), we are limited to using C++14.
+However, I made an effort to incorporate modern C++ best practices as much as possible.

 ## Table of Contents

 - [Introduction](#introduction)